Policy Table of Contents

 Participants bear the responsibility of paying for any local transport needs not included in the itinerary.

 Trip Leaders and chaperone(s) and student participants will lodge in the same facility, but never the same room.
 Any exceptions must be approved by the Responsible Administrator prior to the trip.
 The cost of lodging for all participants is paid from the trip budget.
 No member of the College may house students in an apartment, home, or other facility owned by any faculty or staff member.

 Typically, travel participants on overnight trips will stay in a hostel or moderately priced hotel/motel.
 Personal charges to rooms are not allowed.
 Lodging charges will usually be paid via the College credit card used to reserve the space.
 The Trip Leader is responsible for canceling unneeded lodging in accordance with the establishment’s requirements.

 On occasion, rental properties may be used to house domestic travel participants.
-This mode of lodging must be approved by the Responsible Administrator, as well as the Vice President of Administration and Finance if a contract is required.
+This mode of lodging must be approved by the Responsible Administrator, as well as the Vice President of Finance if a contract is required.

 Meals will be planned in accordance with the budget and itinerary and will include meals of the Trip Leader and chaperone(s).

 Group meals that are included as part of the cost of the trip will be paid for by the Trip Leader or a designated chaperone.
 Itemized receipts for meal reimbursement must be submitted per the Travel and Entertainment policy upon return.
 The Travel and Entertainment policy is to be strictly adhered to.

 Student participants must pay for individual meals or snacks not included in the cost of the trip.
 The individual snacks of the Trip Leader and chaperone(s) are purchased at personal cost.

 Accommodations For Participants With Disabilities